paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-073-merchant-mariners-documents.md

 <a id="section-7308"></a>
 ## § 7308.
 Able seamen—limited

-The required service for the endorsement of able seaman—limited, qualified for limited service on a vessel on any waters, is at least 18 months’ 11 See Temporary Reduction of Lengths of Certain Periods of Service note below. service on deck on board vessels of at least 100 gross tons as measured under [section 14502 of this title](./chapter-145-regulatory-measurement.md#section-14502), or an alternate tonnage measured under [section 14302 of this title](./chapter-143-convention-measurement.md#section-14302) as prescribed by the Secretary under [section 14104 of this title](./chapter-141-general.md#section-14104) operating on the oceans or navigable waters of the United States (including the Great Lakes).
+The required service for the endorsement of able seaman—limited, qualified for limited service on a vessel on any waters, is at least 12 months 11 So in original.
+Probably should be “12 months’ ”. service on deck on board vessels of at least 100 gross tons as measured under [section 14502 of this title](./chapter-145-regulatory-measurement.md#section-14502), or an alternate tonnage measured under [section 14302 of this title](./chapter-143-convention-measurement.md#section-14302) as prescribed by the Secretary under [section 14104 of this title](./chapter-141-general.md#section-14104) operating on the oceans or navigable waters of the United States (including the Great Lakes).

 ### Statutory Notes